nccgroup/log4j-jndi-be-gone/README.md

 # Caveats

-* log4j-jndi-be-gone might not work if the log4j library has been heavily obfuscated.
+* log4j-jndi-be-gone might not work if the log4j library has been obfuscated.

 * It might block calls to a benign `lookup` method if the declaring class internal